Aegisub/aegisite/content/docs/3.2/en/About.md

+---
+title: What is Aegisub?
+menu:
+  docs:
+    parent: Introduction
+    name: What is Aegisub?
+weight: 210
+---

 Aegisub was originally created as a tool to make typesetting, particularly in anime fansubs, a less painful experience.
 At the time of the start of the project, many other programs that supported the